jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 ## IP Catalog

 The IP Catalog of the Vivado tool allows you to configure and generate various functional cores.
-In IP Catalog, the cores are grouped according to functionality which varies from simple basic cores such as an adder to quite complex cores such as the MicroBlaze processor.
+In IP The cores are grouped according to functionality in the catalog, varying from simple basic cores such as an adder to quite complex cores such as the MicroBlaze processor.
 It also covers cores of various application areas ranging from Automotive to Video and Image Processing.

 The process of configuring and generating the cores is similar to the Architectural Wizard.
-The cores will use various resources including LUT, CLB, DSP48, BRAM etc. as needed.
-Let us look at how to configure and generate a counter core.
+The cores will use various resources, including LUT, CLB, DSP48, BRAM etc., as needed.
+Let us look at how to configure and generate a counter-core.

-The Binary Counter core generation can be started by double-clicking the Binary Counter entry under the Counters sub-folder located under the Basic Elements branch of the IP catalog.
+The Binary Counter core generation can be started by double-clicking the Binary Counter entry under the The counters sub-folder is located under the Basic Elements branch of the IP catalog.

 <div align=center><img src="imgs/v2/35.png" alt="drawing" width="600"/></div>

-When invoked, you will see two tabs configuration.
-The configuration parameters of the core on the first tab, titled Basic, include:
+When invoked, you will see a tabs configuration.
+The configuration parameters of the core on the first tab, titled Basic, includes:

 * Implement Using: Fabric or DSP48